OnroerendErfgoed/skosprovider/docs/intro.rst

   relation (eg. a concept is a member of a collection).
 We've standardised this on the member_of property that's available on a :class:`skosprovider.skos.Concept` and a :class:`skosprovider.skos.Collection`.
+* SKOS provides no way for specifying where in a hierarchy a :class:`skosprovider.skos.Collection` should be placed.
+Since this is a fairly standard requirement for most thesauri, we have implemented this by looking at the :term:`SKOS-THES` specification.
+We have borrowed the :class:`skosprovider.skos.Concept.subordinate_arrays` and :class:`skosprovider.skos.Collection.superordinates` properties from this specification.
+In effect, it turns a SKOS Collecion that has one or more superordinates into a ThesaurusArray.